danmontesi/tud18-ds4se/README.md

 ## Analysis
 To perform the analysis, we employed R to generate a multilinear regression model.
 To validate that our findings were actually significant, we compared our model with a model using just the control variable.

+To first obtain a feeling for the data, we generate a pair polt and analyse outliers.
+This is the cleaned version after removing obvious outliers such as non-code files.
+We integrate this step in the in our preprocessing.
 ![Pair plot](https://github.com/seeba8/t ud18-ds4se/blob/master/assignment3/pairplot.png?raw=true)

 The total number of files after filtering is 5595.
 There was a total of 2335 bugs spread across 477 files.